AstarNetwork/astar-docs/docs/learn/glossary.md

  ### Mainnet
  Short for "main network": the fully functional production chain that runs its own network.

+ ### Modular Blockchain
+A concept of layer 2 scaling.
+Modular blockchain systems move two or more of the four key blockchain functions off-chain to highly specialized workers dedicated solely to providing specific blockchain functions such as transaction execution or data storage.

+ ### Monolithic Blockchain
+ Like an all-in-one printer/fax/scanner/copier machine, all blockchains are tasked with providing multiple functions: Consensus, Execution, Data Storage, and Settlement, which can be imagined as a vertical, monolithic stack.

  ### Node
  A device connected to a blockchain network that stores a copy of the blockchain ledger and participates in validating transactions and maintaining the network's security and integrity.

+ ### Optimiums
+ A concept related to layer 2 scaling.
+Optimiums combine an off-chain execution environment based on Optimistic rollups with a Data Availability layer, effectively moving three of the four key blockchain functions off-chain, freeing up the need for expensive resources on layer 1, leaving it to perform final settlement, only.

  ### Pallet
  A Substrate runtime module.